Conjunctive Queries with Free Access Patterns under Updates: Dynamic Evaluation for CQAP over Probabilistic Databases

 (1) This holds trivially by the induction hypothesis.

-(2) A projection may create duplicates that can be merged into one tuple with the same value and with the probability being that of the disjunction of the duplicates.
-This probability computation is achieved by the operator $\odot$ of the $P$-structure.
-Since the tuples in the view can be partitioned into disjoint sets of duplicates, such that within each set and across sets the tuples are independent, the input to the operator $\odot$ are independent tuples and also the output tuples for the different sets are pairwise independent.
+(2) A projection may create duplicates, which can be merged into one common tuple whose probability is that of the disjunction of the duplicates.
+Since the tuples in the view can be partitioned into disjoint sets of duplicates, such that within each set and across sets the tuples are independent, the output tuples for the different sets are pairwise independent.

 (3) An intersection of several child views is a 1-1 join.
 Since the input relations are distinct (no self-join), the tuples across all the child views are pairwise independent.
 The intersection then yields the subset of these tuples that appear in all child views, so these tuples remain pairwise independent.
 The probability of each such tuple is the product of the probabilities of the tuple in each of the child views. \end{proof}